Erlitou culture: Phases

-Bronze in Erlitou
+Bronzeworking

-Erlitou is the earliest large-scale bronze industry discovered in China, with the new-fashioned section-mold process there to produce ritual vessels and other bronzes.
+The Erlitou culture is the earliest large-scale bronze producing culture in China, with the new-fashioned section-mold process there to produce ritual vessels and other bronzes.

-Although the remains of bronze have been found in the Qijia Culture and Siba Culture, the progress and achievements of the Erlitou Culture bronze casting industry are far beyond the reach of the Qijia Culture and the Siba Culture.
+Although the remains of bronze have been found in the Qijia and Siba Cultures, Erlitou bronzes are significantly more advanced and prolific.
 The Erlitou culture not only has bronze tools and bell musical instruments, but also bronze weapons and unique animal-faced plaques, especially more than ten kinds of bronze vessels have been unearthed.
 This shows that the bronze casting of Erlitou is diverse and systematic.

+There are no copper resources in the Luoyang Plain.
+It has been suggested the Eridou culture acquired the ore in the Zhongtiao Mountains of southern Shanxi, the same place they probably acquired salt.

-The bronzes of the Erlitou culture have obvious features of imitating pottery, with plain surfaces or simple geometric patterns.
-In the third phase of the Erlitou culture, the perforated decoration that was very popular throughout the Erlitou culture appeared on the bronze Jue.
+Erlitou bronzes have obvious features imitating pottery, with plain surfaces or simple geometric patterns.
+In the third phase of the Erlitou culture, the perforated decoration that was very popular throughout the Erlitou culture appeared on the bronze jue.

-The earliest bronze Ding have been found in China, unearthed in the fourth stage of the Erlitou culture, decorated with striped grid patterns.
+Many archetypal Chinese artifacts were first found in Erlitou culture sites.
+The earliest bronze ding in China were found in the fourth stage of the Erlitou culture, decorated with striped grid patterns.

-Inventions

 The earliest metal bells, with one found in the Taosi site, and four in the Erlitou site, dated to about 2000 BC, may have been derived from the earlier pottery prototype.

-The first bronze dagger-axe or ge appeared at the Erlitou site, where two were being found among the over 200 bronze artifacts (as of 2002) at the site, three jade ge were also discovered from the same site.
+The first bronze dagger-axe or ge appeared at the Erlitou site, where two were found among over 200 bronze artifacts (as of 2002) at the site.
+Three jade ge were also discovered from the same site.

+Jadeworking

+Like other contemporaneous cultures in China, jade was worked into ritual objects at Erlitou sites.
+These included ceremonial blades (zhang) as well as ritual dagger-axes (ge).

+Symbols

+Symbols on ceramic pieces have been found at Erlitou culture sites, leading to speculation about possible connections with early Chinese characters, which appear several centuries later in the same region.
+However, no clear linkage has been proven yet, thus the symbols are currently considered markings or proto-writing.